Realizability of tropical pluri-canonical divisors: Moduli space of multi-scale k -differentials

 Recall that the $k$-residues at the poles with orders $-c_i$ are zero, while the $k$-residues at the poles with orders $-k$ cannot be zero.
-We let
+For $k\geq 2$ we let

 denote the residue map.
+For $k=1$, the possible residues are restricted by the residue theorem and hence in this case we define the reisude map as

 For almost all reduced types $\mu_\red$, the residue map is surjective.
 In the rest of this section, we will discuss all the cases where the residue map is not surjective.
 The following proposition lists all those cases where exactly the origin is missing in the image of the residue map.